-4 Tips for Teaching Children About Diversity and Inclusion
+Comprehensive Guide to Teaching Kids About Diversity and Inclusion

 In a world of people from diverse backgrounds, it’s important to teach children from an early age about respecting and uplifting different cultures.
 Figuring out where and how to start that conversation may be challenging.
-In this article, we will offer four tips for building cultural awareness and teaching your child about diversity and inclusion.
+In this article, we will offer tips for building cultural awareness and teaching kids about diversity and inclusion.

 “From a very early age, children recognize differences and it’s important that parents, teachers, and educational leaders are mindful of that and play a role in celebrating those differences,” says Louie Rodriguez, Ed.D., associate professor of education, society, and culture at the University of California, Riverside.
 “The earlier we can do that in our homes, schools, and communities, the better we’ll be at continuing those conversations as children go from child care and preschool to K-12 and higher education.”